panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 Why are you able to understand the meaning of letters?
 Simply: because you (reader) and me (writer) have an agreement over the association between the graphical symbol (what is seen on the screen) and the English language letter (the meaning).

-Almost the same happens with computers.
-One difference is that computers don't understand the meaning of letters: these are sequences of bits.
+The same happens with computers.
+The difference is that computers don't understand the meaning of letters: these are just sequences of bits.

-Imagine a scenario when the computer of *User1* sends a message `'hello'` to the computer of *User2*.
+Imagine a scenario when *User1* sends a message `'hello'` to *User2* through network.

-The computer doesn't know the meaning of letters.
-So the computer of *User1* transforms  `'hello'` message into a sequence of numbers `0x68 0x65 0x6C 0x6C 0x6F`, where each letter uniquely corresponds to a number: `h` is `0x68`, `e` is `0x65`, etc.
+*User1*'s computer doesn't know the meaning of letters.
+So it transforms `'hello'` into a sequence of numbers `0x68 0x65 0x6C 0x6C 0x6F`, where each letter uniquely corresponds to a number: `h` is `0x68`, `e` is `0x65`, etc.
-Then sends these numbers to *User2*'s computer.
+These numbers are sent to *User2*'s computer.

 When the computer of *User2* receives the sequence of numbers `0x68 0x65 0x6C 0x6C 0x6F`, it uses the same letter to number correspondence and restores the message.
 Then it displays the correct message: `'hello'`.

 The agreement between the two computers about the correspondence between letters and numbers is what **Unicode** standardizes.

 In terms of Unicode, `h` is an abstract character named *LATIN SMALL LETTER H*.
 This character has the corresponding number `0x68`, which is a code point in notation `U+0068`.
-These terms are described in the chapter below.

 The role of Unicode is to provide a list of abstract characters (character set) and assign to each character a unique identifier code point (coded character set).